RDobelis/UserSyncingApp/README.md

 ### Update User Data

-- Predefined action to update a field in user data, demonstrating differences from API values.
+- Updating user e-mail as a demonstration of updating user data.

 ### Remove User

-- Predefined action to remove a user from the local database, showcasing a user present in the API but missing locally.
+- Removing user from the local database by ID.

 ## Testing